Roof flashing is an essential way to prevent leaks through your roof. The flashing acts as a sealer between the joints on the roof.

-Flashing forms through soldering usually.
+Flashing forms through soldering, usually.
 However, there are a variety of different kinds of roof flashing.
-First off, you’ll see chimney flashing is located at the base of the chimney in multiple parts.
-Flashing is around the bottom and sides and finished with saddle flashing around the top.
-Locate flashing around the chimney.
+First off, you’ll see that the chimney flashing is located at the base of the chimney in multiple parts.
+Saddle flashing is around the bottom and sides and finished with saddle flashing around the top.
+Locate the flashing around the chimney.
 Finally, cap flashing is over the edges of the rest of the flashing.
 This keeps water out.

 Remember, step flashing is set in the case of a vertical wall or a sloped roof.
 Drip edges stop any water from trying to seep underneath the roof around the eaves.
 Around skylights, you get integral flashing as well as step flashing around the base, the sides, and saddle flashing around the top.